NETVC

 NETVC was the name given to a planned royalty-free video codec that was intended to be developed in the former Internet Video Codec working group of the IETF.
 It was intended to provide a royalty-free alternative to industry standards such as H.264/AVC and HEVC that have required licensing payments for many uses.
-The chairs of the working group were Matthew Miller of Outer Planes and Mo Zanaty of Cisco Systems.
+The chairs of the working group were Matthew Miller of Outer Planes and Mo Zanaty of Cisco.

 A list of criteria to be met by the new video standard was produced in April 2020 as Informational RFC 8761, and the working group was closed.

 Concept

 The October 2015 basic draft requirements for NETVC were support for a bit depth of 8-bits to 10-bits per sample, 4:2:0 chroma subsampling, 4:4:4 YUV, low coding delay capability, feasible real time decoder/encoder software implementations, temporal scalability, and error resilience tools.
 The October 2015 optional draft requirements for NETVC included support for a bit depth of up to 16-bits per sample, 4:2:2 chroma subsampling, RGB video, auxiliary channel planes, high dynamic range, and parallel processing tools.